IMBRUVICA® for WMIMBRUVICA® for WM

 • Rash

-In the WM clinical trials ibrutinib single therapy, 6% of patients stopped taking IMBRUVICA® due to side effects and 11% of patients had their dosage reduced due to side effects.3
+In the WM clinical trials with ibrutinib single agent therapy, 6% of patients stopped taking IMBRUVICA® due to side effects and 11% of patients had their dosage reduced due to side effects.4

 This is not a complete list of side effects.
 Others may occur.
 Tell your doctor if you think you are experiencing side effects.